sejungkwak/cogito-books/README.md

 - Colour Scheme

     The main colours are black and white to enhance readability.
-Blue is added to particular elements such as buttons and notifications where information needs to grab the user’s attention.
+Blue is added to particular elements such as buttons and notifications where information needs to grab the user's attention.

 - Typography